Germany in Three Cities: Exploring Berlin, Dresden & Nuremberg

 The train journey to Berlin unfolded as an approximately three-hour visual feast through the heart of Germany, unveiling charming countryside views and glimpses of quaint villages.
 By the time we arrived in Berlin, evening had set in.
 Our hotel was a mere 20-minute walk from the station by the river Spree.

-Days 2–3: Exploring Berlin — WWII History, Brandenburg Gate & the Berlin Wall
+Day 2: Exploring Berlin — WWII History, Brandenburg Gate & the Berlin Wall

 The next day, we opted to use a hop-on-hop-off bus to explore Berlin, given the overcast and chilly weather.
 Berlin, situated along the river Spree, holds a significant historical connection to World War II and the Cold War.
 We climbed to the top of the Berlin Cathedral (270 steps) to get a panoramic view of the city.
-Later in the afternoon, we visited key attractions that were once part of East Germany.

 Our second day in Berlin included a 2-hour World War II walking tour, during which our guide led us through historical sites, offering valuable insights.
 We met our tour guide at the Brandenburg Gate.
 The gate stands as a symbol of peace and unity, attracting visitors from around the world.
 We walked through key locations associated with World War II, shedding light on the significant events and their impact on Berlin.
 We visited iconic landmarks such as remnants of the Berlin Wall, Checkpoint Charlie, the Holocaust Memorial, and the Topography of Terror exhibition center.
-In the evening, we had plans to visit the city’s museums.
-Nowadays, it’s crucial to pre-book tickets for these attractions.
-If time is scarce, consider starting with the Pergamon Museum.
-Despite having our tickets secured, jet-lag took a toll on us, forcing us to reluctantly abandon our museum plans.

 We jumped on a morning train to Dresden and honestly, this city totally surprised us.
 We hadn’t planned to spend much time here, but Dresden turned out to be one of those unexpected highlights of the trip.
 After dropping our bags in the station lockers, we grabbed tram day tickets and headed straight for the old town.